 - We provide opportunities for people to gain experience in a professional arts environment while supporting ONCA’s activities and development.

-Raising funds to support environmental projects and creative learning initiatives
+Raising funds to support environmental and creative learning projects

 - We hire out our Gallery and Barge venue spaces for exhibitions, events and co-working to enable us to deliver public learning programmes and outreach work.